 The ransomware group known as CHAOS claimed responsibility, stating they obtained 69 GB of Optima’s data.
 The group posted about the incident on the dark web Tor network on June 6, 2025.

 The breach exposed sensitive personal and financial information, including names, Social Security numbers, and financial information such as account numbers and potentially credit or debit card numbers.
-The total number of affected individuals has not been released but could be in the thousands.
+The company began notifying impacted clients by mail on Aug.
+15, 2025.

 In addition to required state and federal disclosures, Optima Tax Relief is offering free Kroll identity monitoring services to consumers impacted by the data breach.